Beggar Clan

-The Beggar Clan is a fictional martial arts organisation featured prominently in works of wuxia fiction by writers such as Jin Yong, Gu Long and Wolong Sheng.
+The Beggar Clan or Beggar Sect is a fictional martial arts organisation featured in works of wuxia fiction by writers such as Jin Yong, Gu Long and Wolong Sheng.
 The clan has also found its way into martial arts films such as King of Beggars and video games such as Age of Wushu.
 As its name suggests, the clan's members are mostly beggars, although some of them are from other walks of life.
 They are noticeable in public for their dress code and behaviour.
 The members adhere to a strict code of conduct and maintain the utmost respect for rank and hierarchy.
 They uphold justice and help those in need through acts of chivalry.
-The Beggar Clan is also one of the supporting pillars in the defence of Han Chinese society from foreign invaders.
+The Beggar Clan is also one of the supporting pillars in the defence of the Han Chinese nation from foreign invaders.
 The clan has a wide network of communications and the members are reputed for their excellent information gathering skills.
 This is due to the clan's large size and the nature of its members, which allows them to easily blend into different segments of society.

 History

 The clan was founded during the Han dynasty and has survived for centuries.
-The clan plays significant roles in wuxia novels such as Demi-Gods and Semi-Devils (Northern Song dynasty) and the Condor Trilogy (Southern Song dynasty to Yuan dynasty).
+The clan plays significant roles in novels such as Demi-Gods and Semi-Devils and the Condor Trilogy, which are set in a time frame from the 10th to 13th century in China.

-The Beggar Clan was one of the largest and most respected martial arts organisations in the jianghu (martial artists' community) until the Yuan dynasty.
-Its fame and popularity began to decline in the Yuan dynasty due to ill-discipline among its members and incompetent leadership.
+The Beggar Clan was one of the largest and most highly-regarded martial arts organisations in the wulin (martial artists' community) until the 13th century, when its fame and popularity began to decline due to ill discipline among its members and incompetent leadership.